ianmiell/concourse-meta-pipeline-example/README.md

 # Concourse Meta-Pipeline

-A pattern to implements a meta-pipeline that dynamically updates a pipeline whenever the git source of the pipeline changes.
+A pattern to implements a meta-pipeline (P1) that dynamically updates another pipeline (P2) whenever the git source of that pipeline (P2) changes.

-This removes the need to manually update the pipeline on the command line after the initial load of the meta-pipeline.
+This removes the need to manually update the pipeline (P2) on the command line after the initial load of the meta-pipeline.

-It uses the Concourse pipeline resource:
+It uses the Concourse Pipeline Resource:

 [Concourse pipeline resource link](https://github.com/concourse/concourse-pipeline-resource)

 The files are:

 `meta-pipeline.yml`   - The meta-pipeline that defines the pipeline to be run.

 `pipelines.yml`       - The pipeline definition that is applied by the Concourse pipeline resource dynamically..

 `pipeline.yml`        - A simple hello-world pipeline to run (ie the actual pipeline).

 Note that the `pipeline.yml` file could be in a separate repository, with some